JuliaLang/julia/CONTRIBUTING.md

  - use lower case with underscores for method names
  - it is generally preferred to use ASCII operators and identifiers over Unicode equivalents whenever possible
- - in docstring refer to the language as "Julia" and the executable as "`julia`"
+ - in docstrings refer to the language as "Julia" and the executable as "`julia`"

 #### General Formatting Guidelines For C code contributions